 Public Art Saint Paul (PASP) hosted weekly eARTh Lab Workshops for youth at Western Sculpture Park, a program in its tenth year.
 The workshops used art-making and experiential learning to emphasize water issues and stewardship.
 During the summer, over 500 people participated in the lessons, including planting and maintaining raised vegetable & herb gardens surrounding the park’s walleye shaped rain garden.
 With the long-running program the workshops are developing youth leaders around water stewardship and art with staff, interns, and youth “super star” helpers.

 CRWD Partner Grants encompass a wide variety of education, art and outreach programs to promote the message of water quality.
-Interested Partner Grant applicants are encouraged to attend an Information Session on Thursday, October 10 from 12-1:30 pm at CRWD.
-Contact Lindsay Schwantes with questions and to RSVP.
+Interested Partner Grant applicants are encouraged to attend the virtual Information Session on Wednesday, October 7 from 12-1:00 pm.

 Water Quality Planning and Capital Improvement Grants

-Water Quality Planning Grants provide financial assistance for feasibility and design of cost-effective and/or innovative projects that protect and improve the water quality of waterbodies within CRWD.
-Water Quality Planning Grants will typically provide much of the information needed to apply for construction funds through CRWD’s Water Quality Capital Improvement Grant.
+Planning Grants provide financial assistance for feasibility and design of cost-effective and/or innovative projects that protect and improve the water quality of waterbodies within CRWD.
+Planning Grants will typically provide much of the information needed to apply for construction funds through CRWD’s Water Quality Capital Improvement Grant.
 The average grant award is $20,000 and applications are accepted at any time.